OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/DIS-18974/zh-Hans/DIS-18974 INITIAL SUBMISSION.md

 # DIS 18974, OpenChain security assurance specification

 ### Note 0: this is the Simplified Chinese language draft.
-It is pending an update to formatting to match the English original located here: [https://github.com/OpenChain-Project/Security-Assurance-Specification/blob/main/Security-Assurance-Specification/DIS-18974/en/DIS-18974.md](https://github.com/OpenChain-Project/Security-Assurance-Specification/blob/main/Security-Assurance-Specification/DIS-18974/en/DIS-18974.md)
+It is pending an update to formatting to match the English original located here: [https://github.com/OpenChain-Project/Security-Assurance-Specification/tree/main/Security-Assurance-Specification/DIS-18974/en]
+THE TRANSLATIONS FOR THE FIRST VERSION OF DIS-18974 DO NOT INCLUDE THE EDITORIAL ADJUSTMENTS FOUND IN "DIS-18974 POST JTC-1 PAS PROCESS EDITS.md", THE FINAL VERSION OF THE PAS SUBMISSION.

 ### Note 1: this document is designed to closely follow the formatting being used by JTC-1 for the JTC-1 PAS Transposition Process around the OpenChain Security Assurance Specification 1.1.